 The information we publish through our Publication Scheme is, wherever possible, available on our website.
-If the information is not available on our website or you do not want to, or cannot, access the information online please contact us using the details below as we can offer alternative arrangements.
+If the information is not available on our website or you do not want to, or cannot, access the information online please contact us using the details below under the Advice and Assistance heading as we can offer alternative arrangements.
 For example, we can usually arrange for the information to be available for you to inspect at out premises or we can send the information to you in paper copy (although there may be a charge for this).